-In the intervening 48 years, their fortunes have been dramatically different.
+The clubs’ fortunes have been dramatically different since that match in 1978, a 1-1 draw in a season that saw Paris FC relegated.
 PSG have won Ligue 1 13 times, 11 of those titles coming in the 14 years since a Qatari takeover.
 In May, they swatted AC Milan aside in the Champions League final and, but for an uncharacteristically poor display against Chelsea, they would be world champions too.

 By contrast, Paris FC have spent just three seasons in Ligue 1, even dropping as low as the fifth tier of French football.
 They have just one trophy to their name: the Championnat National 2, France’s fourth division.